Most diets fail. Even if fat loss is achieved, rebounds are commonplace, and permanent changes are elusive.

 Instead, by using the techniques here, you can retain the hard work you put into your fat loss, and stay lean for life.

 Feedback is very welcome, It’d be great to hear your thoughts and about your experiences.
 Just use the comment form below, or send me an email.

-If you enjoyed this, take a look at Reverse Dieting and Metabolic Whiplash, which is about the time I mistakenly thought I had turned into a metabolic superman.
+On a related note: Reverse Dieting and Metabolic Whiplash, about the time I mistakenly thought I had turned into a metabolic superman.
 I went way above my predicted maintenance on a reverse diet, only to very suddenly get fat…